MdSaifulIslamRafsan/CareerLinkup-client-side/README.md

 - Dynamic Home Page: Discover trending job categories displayed in tabs on the Home page, with an option to explore all available opportunities.

-- Engaging Blogs Section: Delve into informative blogs covering topics such as access and refresh tokens, Express JS, and Nest JS, expanding your knowledge base.

 - Searchable Job Listings: Easily find relevant job listings with a comprehensive search system based on job titles, streamlining your job search process.